 3 / Before you start the hike, download google maps for the Viñales Valley to your off-line maps.
 Also, save our map by clicking on the star.

-6 / The path could be slippery and muddy after very substantial rain, so keep an eye on conditions.
+6 / The path could be slippery and muddy after rain, so keep an eye on conditions.

 WHAT TO TAKE

-7 / Doing this walk-in trainers would be no problem, however, you might want something more waterproof if there has been a lot of rain.
+7 / Doing this walk in trainers would be no problem, however, you might want something more waterproof if there has been a lot of rain.
+Bring something to dry your feed after wading across the river.

 8 / Don’t forget your camera as the scenery is stunning the whole way around.